Can dogs cry? Do dogs get sad, or is it a health warning sign?

 They are emotionally intelligent mammals; dogs feel sad, anxious, and fearful, just like us, though they tend to express themselves differently.

-There are some key warning signs to consider in addition to tears or vocal queues.
+There are key warning signs to consider beyond tears, watery eyes, or vocal cues and sad-sounding noises.

 If your pooch is just a little dewy-eyed when you come back from a trip, or it may whimper during a thunderstorm, these are normal behaviors and not a cause for concern.